Code-Institute-Submissions/tarahwaters-milestone-project1/README.md

 **Cover-text / hero image text overlay** for hero image - initial code from CI Love Running tutorial, adapted for personal styling
 - Additional help sought from [stackoverlow](https://stackoverflow.com/questions/62550170/how-to-customize-the-bootstrap-carousel-to-have-some-text-static-and-some-chang) to add text within BS image carousel (since initial styling and responsiveness with a separate text overlay seemed too complicated)

+**Company-summary** - adapted code from 'club-ethos' section of CI Love Running tutorial to have a header with two columns underneath (for large screens), along with media query to help make the page responsive (e.g. collapsing to a single column)

 ### Media Content